Charlestown

 This uniqueness was recognised in 2006 by UNESCO when Charlestown was inscribed as a World Heritage Site as part of the Cornwall and West Devon Mining Landscape, and it is worth noting that World Heritage Sites are chosen by UNESCO for their ‘Outstanding Universal Value’.

-In March 2013 Cornwall Council adopted the Charlestown Conservation Area Character Appraisal and Management Plan.
+In August 2022 Cornwall Council adopted the Charlestown Conservation Area Character Appraisal and Management Plan